Achieve your life goals with these 10 financial habits

 1. Prepare a budget: Preparing a monthly budget and following it is the best possible way to maintain your financial well-being.
 It will ensure that all your bills are paid on time and savings are on the right track.
 Further, it will pave the way for you to achieve your financial goals and resist the temptation to splurge.

 2. Repay all your credit-card dues: Credit-card dues are a major hindrance to your financial well-being.
 Make sure that you repay the entire balance every month.
-Similarly, be regular with the repayment of other high-interest consumer loans, including student loans, consumer loans and others.
+Similarly, be regular with the repayment of other high-interest consumer loans, including student loans.
 Repay them on time and it will help you build a good credit record.

 3. Create your emergency fund: An emergency fund refers to the money that you keep aside for unexpected expenses.
 Your emergency fund should be equivalent to at least six-month expenses.
 Apart from providing a sense of security, this fund will prevent you from opting for credit-card debts if there is an emergency situation.